DevExpress/XPO/Tutorials/WinForms/Classic/create-persistent-classes-and-connect-xpo-to-database.md

     }
     ```
 * Add a reference to the **System.Configuration** assembly.
 This assembly contains classes used to access connection string settings from the application's configuration file [Connection Strings and Configuration Files](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/connection-strings-and-configuration-files).
-* Add the `ConnectionHelper` class and copy the code from the [ConnectionHelper.cs](/Tutorials/WinForms/Classic/CS/DataAccess/ConnectionHelper.cs) ([ConnectionHelper.vb](/Tutorials/WinForms/Classic/VB/DataAccess/ConnectionHelper.vb)) file.
-In most cases, this generic helper can be used without modifications.
-The complete documentation about possible connection settings is provided in the XPO documentation: [Connecting to a Data Store](https://docs.devexpress.com/XPO/2020/feature-center/connecting-to-a-data-store).
+* Add the *ConnectionHelper.cs* file, copy code from the example ([ConnectionHelper.cs](/Tutorials/WinForms/Classic/CS/DataAccess/ConnectionHelper.cs)), and paste it to a new file.
+  >This code can be used without modifications in a real application.
+Refer to the following article for additional details: [Connecting to a Data Store](https://docs.devexpress.com/XPO/2020/feature-center/connecting-to-a-data-store).
-* Open the *Program.cs* file and add the `ConnectionHelper.Connect` method call to the `Main` method (Visual Studio does not create the *Program.vb* file in a VB.NET project, use the `Form1` class constructor, instead):
+* Open the *Program.cs* file and add the `ConnectionHelper.Connect` method call to the `Main` method.
+  >Visual Studio does not create the *Program.vb* file in a VB.NET project, use the `Form1` class constructor, instead.
     ```csharp
     [STAThread]
     static void Main() {